Boris Magasanik: Early life and education

 Magasanik was born in Kharkiv, Ukraine on December 19, 1919, to a family he later described as "belonging to the capitalist class" and who left for Vienna after Kharkiv was captured by Communist forces during the then-ongoing Ukrainian civil war.
 Raised in Vienna, Magasanik began his university education studying chemistry in 1937, but was unable to continue due to the Anschluss in 1938, in which Jews were expelled from Austrian universities.
-He then emigrated to New York City, where his sister and her husband had moved a year prior, and there completed his studies at the City College of New York, from which he graduated in 1941.
+He then emigrated to New York City, where his sister, a singer known as Zina Alvers, and her husband David Adlersberg, a medical researcher, had moved a year prior, and there completed his studies at the City College of New York, from which he graduated in 1941.

 Magasanik began graduate education at Pennsylvania State University, but was interrupted by the United States' entry into World War II.
 As Magasanik later recalled, other recent chemistry graduates of the period were able to find jobs in the defense industry, but as he was not yet eligible for American citizenship, he was instead drafted into the army and ultimately spent four years serving as a medical technician.

 After leaving the army Magasanik returned to Ph.D. studies, this time at Columbia University under the direction of Erwin Chargaff.
 Magasanik received his Ph.D. in 1948.
 Asked years later to write a brief autobiography about his life in science, Magasanik described his early life as "almost entirely determined by the political events of the period between the two world wars and by World War II."